-- · Go to our website: www.wilsontech.org

-- Click on: School Counselors
+- Go to our website: www.wilsontech.org - Click on: School Counselors

-- Enter your username, password and login Daily reports will appear the day following the absence: weekly reports the Monday following the end of the week.
-You may contact the Executive Director's office at (631) 425-9050 to obtain your high school's username and password.
+• Enter your username, password and login Daily reports will appear the day following the absence: weekly reports the Monday following the end of the week.
+You may contact the Executive Director's office at (631) 425-9050 to be granted access once authorized by your district.
 We encourage you to take advantage of this user-friendly means of quickly and efficiently following up on a student's attendance.